 Increasing beneficial microbes to protect against, and block potentially harmful microbes

-In this video, Cornell professor Rodney Dietert, an immunotoxicologist in the College of Veterinary Medicine describes how the microbiota of healthy people can effectively inhibit colonisation and overgrowth by invading pathogens.
+In this video, Cornell University professor Rodney Dietert, describes how the microbiota of healthy people can effectively inhibit colonisation and overgrowth by invading pathogens.
 It was first observed in 1954 and termed colonisation resistance.
 It is associated with a stable gut microbiota that do not trigger inflammation.
 It’s homeostasis.
 It involves specific interaction between the immune system and the microbiota.

 He also explains how beneficial bacteria actively protect against infections and pathogens, and why we need proper therapies to recolonise the microbiota after antibiotic use.